Financial Planning and Investment Management For Physicians, By Physicians

-One of the main goals of asset accumulation is to save for a comfortable retirement.
-We recommend filling three “buckets” of money during your working years, from which to withdraw assets during retirement.
+The most important long-term financial goal for most people is to save for a comfortable retirement.
+It is also essential to save enough to alleviate concerns about running out of money during retirement.
+For most people, the best way to achieve these goals is to fill three “buckets” of money during your working years from which to withdraw assets during retirement.
 These buckets include: 1) taxable accounts; 2) tax-deferred accounts; and 3) Roth accounts.

 Taxable investment accounts are funded with after-tax dollars.
 Unlike tax-deferred retirement accounts, taxable accounts have no restrictions on deposits or withdrawals.
 We manage our clients’ taxable accounts in a tax-efficient manner by minimizing the tax liability arising from dividends, interest, and capital gains.
 Our buy-and-hold approach avoids short-term capital gains, which are taxed at your marginal income tax rate, and delays the realization of long-term capital gains.
 If you leave taxable assets to your heirs, the cost basis is re-set on the day of your death, a valuable benefit that has been referred to as “free life insurance from the IRS.”